Watching the Detectives

 “We saw a shoulder strap — or something — we don’t know,” says Judge Thomas M. Coffin, reading the neighbor’s testimony.
 Coffin says he wants this case to accelerate.

+However, Stephanie Babb, Brian’s brother, says that neighbor would have had to see through a fence, tree and the Bearcat vehicle.

 The judge permitted the family’s request to re-examine some of the photos of Babb after the shooting from Stutesman’s camera.
+Robert Franz, representing the city, had submitted seven photos taken on Stutesman’s camera.
+Franz had said that the photos were conducive to his case.

+As a result, the family’s attorneys requested rediscovery of all 50 photos on Stutesman’s camera to provide necessary context, Babb says.

 Andrew Stroth, managing director of Action Injury Law Group, tells Eugene Weekly that the next step is to go beyond summary judgment and have a trial on behalf of Babb.